scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 How can we compute with data that lie on such a manifold?
 The elementary operations on a vector space are addition and subtraction.
 In a vector space, we can add a vector to a point and subtract two points to get a vector.
-Can we generalize these operations to compute on manifolds?
+Can we generalize these operations in order to compute on manifolds?

-For points on a manifold, like the sphere, the same operations are not permitted.
+For points on a manifold, such as the sphere, the same operations are not permitted.
 Indeed, adding a vector to a point will not give a point that belongs to the manifold.
-We need to generalize to manifolds the operations of addition and substraction.
+So, we need to generalize to manifolds the operations of addition and subtraction.

-The exponential map is the operation that generalizes the addition of a vector to a point, on manifolds.
-The exponential map takes the following inputs: a point and a tangent vector to the manifold at that point, which are the blue point and its tangent vector on Figure :ref:`fig:operations`.
-It outputs the point on the manifold that is reached by “shooting” with the tangent vector from the point.
+On manifolds, the exponential map is the operation that generalizes the addition of a vector to a point.
+The exponential map takes the following inputs: a point and a tangent vector to the manifold at that point.
+These are shown in Figure :ref:`fig:operations` using the blue point and its tangent vector, respectively.
+The exponential map returns the point on the manifold that is reached by “shooting” with the tangent vector from the point.
 “Shooting” means following a “geodesic” on the manifold, which is the dotted path on Figure :ref:`fig:operations`.
+A geodesic, roughly, is the analog of a straight line for general manifolds - the path which, in a sense, minimizes the distance between two points.
 This code snippet shows how to compute the exponential map and the geodesic with :code:`geomstats`.

 .. code:: python